 "Out of 5.8 billion people in the world, the majority of them are certainly not believers in Buddhism.
 We can't argue with them, tell them they should be believers.
 No!
 Impossible!
 And, realistically speaking, if the majority of humanity remain nonbelievers, it doesn't matter.
 No problem!
 The problem is that the majority have lost, or ignore, the deeper human values - compassion, a sense of responsibility.
-That is our big concern."
+That is our big concern."— The Dali Lama, 1997

 Where Are We Going

 It seems we have lost our way.
 We have become so caught up in want, that we have forgotten need.
 We have forgotten compassion.
 We live in our dream world and do not look past our own doorstep.
 But what of the lost, the hungry, the homeless.
 What of the hurt, the grieving, the despairing.
 It is easy to become so caught up in the race to the top of the tower, that we forget life.
-We forget that all our things are meaningless in the bigger scheme of things.
-You know what they say; you can't take it with you when you go.
+We forget that all our belongings are meaningless in the bigger scheme of things.
+You know what they say, "you can't take it with you when you go."

 What will be your legacy?
 What will you be remembered for?
 I wish to be remembered as a loving and giving person.
-When I go, I do not want it said, "oh, yea, she excelled at stepping on others to get to the top".
-The ends to not justify the means.
+When I go, I do not want it said, "Oh, yea, she excelled at stepping on others to get to the top."
+The ends do not justify the means.
 It is the journey, not the destination that defines us.
 Because in the end, there is always one more mountain to conquer, one more staircase to climb.
-The journey is called life and life does not end with the attainment of our goal.
+The journey is called life and life does not end with the attainment of our goals or goods.

-"A people that values its privileges above its principles soon loses both."
+"A people that values its privileges above its principles soon loses both."— Dwight David Eisenhower

 Every single one of us has value.
 Our lives have value.
 We are each unique and different, but in many ways the same.
 All humans have the same basic needs.
 There are certain things that we cannot do without.
 We need clean air, clean water, shelter, food and love.
 In these we are all the same.
 However, we must value our diversity.
 In our diversity is our unique value.

 It is human nature to want to fit in.
 This feeling is caused by one of our most basic needs…the need for love.
 Humans do not thrive in aloneness.
 I am not saying that we cannot live alone, nor am I saying we cannot be happy alone.
-The point I am trying to make is that as human beings we are social animals.
+The point I am trying to make is that we, as human beings, are social animals.
 We are more productive, live longer and are happier when we are a part of a group.
-Family, friends, community, country…these are all groups that the human belongs to.
+Family, friends, community, country, these are all groups that the human belongs to.
 But they do not define who we are.

 Human nature also dictates that we all want to be individuals.
 We do not want to be a number, we want to be seen for who we are.
 We want to have our individual set of talents and skills recognized as being useful.
 We want to be valued, not for our sameness, but for our uniqueness.
 We know innately that there is no other person exactly like us in the entire world.
 The truth is there is no other person exactly like us in the history of the world.
 No one else has walked in our shoes.
 No one else has seen exactly what we have seen.
 We are unique.
 Each and every one of us is absolutely and wonderfully unique.
 In our uniqueness we are all equal and equally wonderful.
 In our uniqueness we find our value.

 “There are four questions of value in life...
 What is sacred?
 Of what is the spirit made?
 What is worth living for, and what is worth dying for?
 The answer to each is the same.
 Only love.”— Don Juan deMarco

 What is value?
 Value is the intrinsic worth of something.
 Then we may ask what is worth?
-Worth is the things that make something valuable, useful and desirable.
+Worth is that which makes something valuable, useful and desirable.
 So ask, what is our value, what is our worth?
 How do we determine our value, our worth.
 I feel we determine our value in what we give, in who we love and in how much compassion we show to each other.